VPERepos/vperepos.github.io/docs/src/KnowledgeBase/README.md

 * **Heap** <br>
 A heap is a tree-based data structure that satisfies the heap property: in a max heap, for any given node C, if P is a parent node of C, then the key (the value) of P is greater than or equal to the key of C. In a min heap, the key of P is less than or equal to the key of C.

-#### How is a node height in a Tree Data Structure determined?
+#### How is a Node Height in the Tree Data Structure determined?
-The height of the node equals the number of edges in the longest path to the leaf from the node, where the depth of a leaf node is 0.
+The height of a node is the number of edges from that node to the leaf node (the lowermost node in the hierarchy).

+#### How is a Node Depth in the Tree Data Structure determined?
+The depth of a node is the number of edges it takes from the root (the uppermost node in the hierarchy) node to that particular node.

+#### What is a Node Degree in the Tree Data Structure?
+The total number of branches coming out of a node is considered to be the degree of that node.

+#### What is a Forest in relation with the Tree Data Structure?
+A collection of disconnected trees is called a forest.
+If you cut the root of a tree, the disjoint trees hence formed make up a forest.

 #### Explain what Jagged Array is?
 It is an array whose elements themselves are arrays and may be of different dimensions and sizes.